matthieugrieger/mumbledj/README.md

 **NOTE**: It is *very* important that you use `make` instead of `make build` when updating MumbleDJ as the first option will grab the latest updates from MumbleDJ's dependencies.

 **3)** Check to make sure your configuration in `~/.mumbledj/config/mumbledj.gcfg` is the same as before.
 If it is back to the default, a backup should have been created at `~/.mumbledj/config/mumbledj_backup.gcfg` so you can copy the values back over.

+## TROUBLESHOOTING
+**YouTube videos downloads work when using `youtube-dl` but not within MumbleDJ.**

+This is likely related to how you set up your Google account for the YouTube API.
+Specifically, make sure you you try using an IPv4 server address in the list of allowed IPs if you were using IPv6 previously.

+**Whenever the `!add` command is used I receive the following message in chat: "The audio download for this video failed.
+YouTube has likely not generated the audio files for this video yet.
+Skipping to the next song!"**

+First, make sure you have `youtube-dl` installed and it is the latest version.
+MumbleDJ makes use of `youtube-dl`'s `--` commandline argument which is not supported in older versions.

+If this doesn't fix the issue, try the following fix from [@MrKrucible](https://github.com/MrKrucible):

+>I fixed it by following the instructions here to set default arguments: https://github.com/rg3/youtube-dl/blob/master/README.md#configuration

+>For the lazy...
+>- 1. First make ```~/.config/youtube-dl/``` and create a file named ```config```.
+>- 2. Then put ```--force-ipv4``` into the config.
+Nothing else needs to be in there unless you want to add more arguments.

+**I receive the following error when compiling MumbleDJ: "undefined: tls.DialWithDialer"**

+This issue is caused by having an outdated version of Go.
+Make sure you are using the latest available version of Go.

+**I can't get MumbleDJ to compile correctly under `gccgo`**

+Unfortunately MumbleDJ likely will not work with `gccgo`.
+MumbleDJ is developed and tested on vanilla Go.

+**I receive the following message when compiling MumbleDJ: "local.h:6:19: error: AL/alc.h: No such file or directory"**

+Don't worry about it.
+The compilation went through successfully, OpenAL is not needed by the bot.

 ## AUTHOR
 [Matthieu Grieger](http://matthieugrieger.com)